mozilla-services/antenna/docs/architecture.rst

 This is the rough data flow:

-1. Breakpad client submits a crash report via HTTP POST with a multipart/form-data encoded payload.
+1. Crash reporter client submits a crash report via HTTP POST with a multipart/form-data encoded payload.

 2. Antenna's ``BreakpadSubmitterResource`` handles the HTTP POST